seatable/seatable-developer-docs/docs/scripts/javascript/predefined_objects_js.md

-# predefined objects
+# Predefined objects in SeaTable (Javascript)

 ## Base object

-Base object provide a way to manipulate data in a base.
-The following methods are available:
+Base object provide a way to read, manipulate and output data in/from your base.
+The following methods are available.

 ### Table